-Goods or Services that are supplied from UAE to a person located outside UAE, the supply is called an export.
+Goods or Services that are supplied from Dubai to a person located outside Dubai, the supply is called an export.
 The location of the recipient can be the person’s place of establishment or fixed establishment.

 Exports are considered as taxable supplies that are zero-rated that is tax at 0% is applicable on exports.
 The treatment of exports is based on certain situations which are Export of goods outside a GCC VAT implementing state, Export of goods to unregistered recipients in a GCC VAT implementing state, Export of goods to registered recipients in a GCC VAT implementing state and Export of goods which require installation or assembly outside the state.

 As exports are taxable supplies, input tax can be recovered on supplies used to make exports.
 If the exporter makes domestic supplies also, the input tax recovered can be used to reduce their tax liability.
 If the exporter is dealing solely in exports, the exporter can get refund of the tax paid on inputs.
 Records of exports made are required to be maintained for minimum 5 years from the end of the year to which the invoices pertain.

 Goods or Services that are received from outside Dubai into Dubai, the supply is called an import.

 Imports are taxable under VAT in Dubai.
 When a person registered under VAT in Dubai imports goods or services, the importer have to pay VAT on imports on reverse charge (the recipient of the supply is liable to pay the tax on the supply to the Federal Tax Authority) basis, in addition to customs duty levied on imports.
 The scenarios of import can be divided into Import by a person registered under VAT, Import by a person not registered under VAT, Goods trans-shipped via Dubai to other GCC countries and Goods imported to Dubai and exported to other countries.